shafert/github-topic-explorer/README.md

 ### How to run app & test

+In the root directory of the application, create a .env file containing:

+    GITHUB_API_TOKEN=[your token]

 From the root directory of the application, run

     npm install
     npm run dev

 localhost:3000 should open in your environment.
-You can click on Related Topics to explore, or submit your own Search.
+You can click on items in the Related Topics section to explore, or you can submit your own Search for a Topic of your choosing.

 To run the test suite, run: